CumulusNetworks/docs/content/nvue-reference/Show-Commands/BGP.md

 ## <h>nv show vrf \<vrf-id\> router bgp address-family ipv4-unicast loc-rib route \<route-id\></h>

-Shows information about for the specified IPv4 route in the local RIB, such as the BGP peer to which the path is advertised and the path count.
+Shows information about the specified IPv4 route in the local RIB, such as the BGP peer to which the path is advertised and the path count.

 ### Command Syntax